DcisionAI/dcision-platform/docs/architecture/HIGHS-INTEGRATION_GUIDE.md

-# HiGHS MCP Integration Guide for DcisionAI
+# HiGHS Integration Guide for DcisionAI

 ## Overview

-This guide explains how to integrate the [highs-mcp](https://www.npmjs.com/package/highs-mcp) package with your DcisionAI construction management platform to complete the optimization pipeline.
+This guide explains how the HiGHS optimization solver is integrated into the DcisionAI construction management platform.
+The solver functionality is now **integrated directly into the Next.js application** as API routes, providing a streamlined and efficient optimization pipeline.

-## What is highs-mcp?
+## What is HiGHS?

-The `highs-mcp` package is a Model Context Protocol (MCP) server that provides linear programming (LP) and mixed-integer programming (MIP) optimization capabilities using the HiGHS solver.
-It's perfect for your construction optimization needs because it supports:
+[HiGHS](https://highs.dev/) is a high-performance open-source solver for linear programming (LP), mixed-integer programming (MIP), and quadratic programming (QP).
+It's perfect for construction optimization needs because it supports:

 - **Linear Programming (LP)**: Resource allocation, scheduling
 - **Mixed-Integer Programming (MIP)**: Project selection, workforce planning